Smoked brisket - arguably one of the juiciest, most tender barbecue meats around.

 - 2 teaspoons of garlic salt or crushed garlic powder(feel free to alter this if you prefer your smoked meats to be more or less garlicky)

 - 1 tablespoon of brown sugar

 - 2 tablespoons of chili powder

-Once you’ve added everything to the bowl and mixed it, be sure to give it a taste test.
+Once you’ve added everything to the bowl and mixed it, be sure to give it a taste test, especially after the brown sugar and onion powder.
 You’ll want to make enough to coat your entire brisket and ensure the flavor distributes evenly.

 5 Steps to Smoking a Brisket in an Electric Smoker